 Soil applied at-plant insecticides can provide control of cutworm larvae.
-However, they are not recommended as insurance applications for two reasons.
-At planting, it is difficult to predict which individual fields will have economically damaging cutworm infestations.
-Secondly, post-emerge insecticide rescue treatments work very well.
+However, they aren’t recommended as insurance applications for two reasons.
+At planting, it’s difficult to predict which individual fields will have economically damaging cutworm infestations.
+Second, post-emerge insecticide rescue treatments work very well.

 Be cautious of potential interactions between organophosphate insecticides (Counter 20G is one example) and some corn herbicides.
 Scouting and rescue insecticides applications are best defense against yield loss from black cutworms.

-Maintaining good early- season weed control and reduce the attractiveness of fields to egg-laying females.
+Maintain good early-season weed control to reduce the attractiveness of fields to egg-laying females.